akashvaghela09/master-backend-template/README.md

    }
    ```

-6. Import both apps in `index.js` and you are good to go.
+6. Import both apps in `index.js` file in the root of the project. this will import the apps as a module.

     ```javascript
     // Server 1